Introduction to Java Collections Interview Questions And Answers

 - Introducing for Each method specifically for iterator interface: This is one of the default methods when the developer is going to use iterator for fetching data from any of the collection interface.
 Java 8 introduced one of the key features called Lambda expressions because of its arguments, it will be very easy to use on the iterator interface.

-- Miscellaneous Collection API: A lot of methods have been introduced in case of Miscellaneous Collection of the framework.
+- Miscellaneous Collection API: A lot of methods have been introduced in the case of the Miscellaneous Collection of the framework.
 Methods are for Each Remaining, replace all, computer, merge specially introduce in Iterator interface.

 Q2.
 Explain in details about the Java Collection framework using in Java application.
 Provide more details on exact benefits provided by collection framework in Java application?